1979 World Series: Game 6

-Back home at Memorial Stadium, local baseball coach Mary Dobkin threw out the ceremonial first pitch.
-The Oriole bats continued to be unexpectedly cold as John Candelaria and Jim Palmer locked into a scoreless duel through six innings.
-Dave Parker broke the ice with a RBI single in the seventh, followed by a Stargell sacrifice fly.
-The Pirates added two more runs in the eighth on a Bill Robinson sac fly and a RBI single by Omar Moreno.
+Back at Memorial Stadium, John Candelaria and Jim Palmer were locked in a scoreless duel through six.
+Dave Parker broke the ice with an RBI single in the seventh, followed by a Willie Stargell sacrifice fly.
+The Pirates added two more in the eighth on a Bill Robinson sac fly and a RBI single by Omar Moreno.
 Kent Tekulve earned his second save of the series.

-After the game Howard Cosell in his limo was surrounded and attacked by angry Oriole fans with shaving cream, which prompted Baltimore police to complement his private security for Game 7.
+After the game, Howard Cosell's limousine was surrounded and attacked by Oriole fans, prompting Baltimore police to complement Cosell's private security for Game 7.